Fancy volunteering with us?

 Schools Volunteers are a vital part of our school's programme, helping us to make the museum a welcoming and inclusive place for children who visit on Fridays.
 Volunteers facilitate activities on our workshops and share the story of this iconic building with young people.

-Would you enjoy volunteering with a range of groups from around Greater Manchester, gaining a broad experience educating young people of different ages, abilities and needs?
+Would you enjoy volunteering with a range of groups from around Greater Manchester, gaining a broad experience educating young people of different ages, abilities, and needs?
+Want to learn about the Pankhurst family, develop new skills or gain museum experience?
+Live in Manchester?
+Come and join us!

 FAQs - VOLUNTEERING